-• Bhupali, Kaphi, ,Khamaj, Desh, Aroha, Abroha, Pakad and one ChhotaKhayal,Bandeeje in each Raga and Alap, Boltan and Tan in any two Ragas.

-3. Bhajan and Patriotic Song

-• Bhajan and Patriotic Song based on any Raga with Hindustani style of singing.

-4. Talas

-• Tritala, Jhamptal, Ektal, Rupak, Dadara and Kaharba.
-Knowledge of Thekas of the prescribed Talas.

-5. Basic Terminologies of Music:

-Dhwanis, Nada, Swar, Sruti, Saptak, Sangit, Raga, Thaat, Vadi, Samvadi, Anuvadi, Barjit, Khayal, Dhrupad, Dhamar, Purbang, Uttarang, Alap, Boltan, Tan, Chorus, Bhajan, Classical Music, Light Music, Light Classical Music, Odishi Music
+- Bhupali, Kaphi, ,Khamaj, Desh, Aroha, Abroha, Pakad and one ChhotaKhayal,Bandeeje in each Raga and Alap, Boltan and Tan in any two Ragas. - 3.
+Bhajan and Patriotic Song - Bhajan and Patriotic Song based on any Raga with Hindustani style ofsinging. - 4.
+Talas - Tritala, Jhamptal, Ektal, Rupak, Dadara and Kaharba Knowledge of Thekas of the prescribed Talas. - 5.
+Basic Terminologies of Music: - Dhwanis, Nada, Swar, Sruti, Saptak, Sangit, Raga, Thaat Vadi, Samvadi, Anuvadi, Barjit, Khayal, Dhrupad, Dhamar Purbang, Uttarang, Alap, Boltan, Tan, Chorus, Bhajan Classical Music, Light Music, Light Classical Music, Odishi Music the musicaltalents of the children.

-Each student-teacher is required to submit assignment on any one of the following:
+Each student-teacher is required to submit assignment on any one of the following

-- Preparation of a write-up on any five Ragas in terms of their evolution, featuresand variations - Preparation of a write-up on Santhali Bhajan based on any three Ragas with Hindutani style of singing - Documentation of the efforts of the student-teachers in grooming the musicaltalents of the children.
+- Preparation of a write-up on any five Ragas in terms of their evolution, featuresandvariations - Preparation of a write-up on Santhali Bhajan based on any three Ragas with Hindutani style of singing - Documentation of the efforts of the student-teachers in grooming